2023 Best Film, Video & Photographic Arts Schools in Indiana

 The excellent programs at University of Saint Francis - Fort Wayne helped the school earn the #5 place on this year’s ranking of the best film, video and photographic arts schools in Indiana.
 University of St. Francis Fort Wayne is a small private not-for-profit school located in the city of Fort Wayne.

-Read full report on Film, Video & Photographic Arts at Grace College and Theological Seminary
+Full Film, Video & Photographic Arts at Grace College and Theological Seminary Report

-Anderson University Indiana came in at #7 in this year’s edition of the Best Film, Video & Photographic Arts Schools in Indiana ranking.
-Located in the small city of Anderson, Anderson University Indiana is a private not-for-profit college with a small student population.
+Anderson University Indiana ranked #7 on this year’s Best Film, Video & Photographic Arts Schools in Indiana list.
+Located in the city of Anderson, Anderson University Indiana is a private not-for-profit college with a small student population.

-Read full report on Film, Video & Photographic Arts at Anderson University Indiana
+Full Film, Video & Photographic Arts at Anderson University Indiana Report

 More Film, Video & Photographic Arts Rankings in Indiana